How to apply for your visa

 - Confirmation of Acceptance for Studies (CAS) number - this is given to you by the International Study Centre after you confirm your place

-- Certificate of Enrolment from the International Study Centre
+- Confirmation of Enrolment from the International Study Centre

 - Proof of funds - this is evidence of your ability to pay the costs of your studies and your living expenses in the UK (e.g. bank statements) if you are going to pay for yourself or if your parents/family member is going to pay for you